getfem/getfem/doc/sphinx/source/userdoc/model.rst

                                            degree, region,
                                            dataname = std::string());

-The parameter ``mf_mult`` is replaced by a integer ``degree`` indicating that the multiplier will be build on a classical finite element method of that degree.
+The parameter ``mf_mult`` is replaced by an integer ``degree`` indicating that the multiplier will be built on a classical finite element method of that degree.

 Note, that in all the cases, when a variable is added by the method ``add_multiplier`` of the model object, the |mf| will be filtered (thank to a